 About Job's Daughters

 Job's Daughters perform service projects to help their community and the less fortunate.
-We actively support the Hearing Impaired Kids Endowment (HIKE) Fund, which purchases hearing assistive devices for hearing impaired children.
+They actively support the Hearing Impaired Kids Endowment (HIKE) Fund, which purchases hearing assistive devices for hearing impaired children.

-Job's Daughters can qualify for various scholarships that are offered on a state and national level.
-We also gain valuable leadership experience, serve as part of a team, and learn democratic principles as they run their own meetings, decide our own activities, and plan our own events.
+Job's Daughters members can qualify for various scholarships offered on a provincial and national level.
+The young ladies also gain valuable leadership experience, serve as part of a team, and learn democratic principles as they run their own meetings, decide their own activities, and plan events.

 Job's Daughters International is the only International Organization for girls that requires its members to have a relationship to a Master Mason.